We are a Community that practices Hospitality!

 Parish Life depends on committee members and parishioners to help carry out the activities that occur all year long.
 For more information about getting involved in any of the Parish Life activities, contact the Parish Office.

 Descriptions of the various groups involved in Parish Life:

 Bread Breakers is a group of people from St. Peters who enjoy dinner and fellowship on the first Saturday of select months.
 The dinner is hosted by a family and the food is provided by all those attending (your contribution can be homemade or purchased).
-Initial reservations are made through Valerie Estes by telephone or e-mail and final arrangements are made by the hostess.
+Initial reservations are made through Sandy Hemphill by telephone or e-mail and final arrangements are made by the hostess.
 There may be up to 4 different homes each month.
 You do not need to participate each month, only when you so desire.
 As Tom Durst has written, "you can spend an evening with witty, attractive and impossibly charming people."
-Everyone in the church is welcome.
+Everyone in the church is welcome!

 The Daughters of the King is an Order for women communicants of the Episcopal Church.
 Members undertake a Rule of Life, incorporating the Rule of Prayer and the Rule of Service.
 By reaffirmation of the promises made at confirmation, a Daughter pledges herself to a life-long program of prayer and evangelism, dedicated to the spread of Christ's Kingdom and the study of the spiritual life of her parish.
 All prayer requests are faithfully prayed on daily and are updated after one month.

 The purpose of this organization is to unite the ECW of St. Peter's Church in allegiance to their Lord, Jesus Christ, in a program of worship, study, work, and fellowship which will broaden their Christian outlook, strengthen their own spiritual lives, and lead them into Christian service in the church, community, nation, and the world.